 The David Oliver Beacon Award is awarded annually, acknowledging and celebrating those who have made a significant contribution to the MND community.

-Dr David Oliver, internationally acclaimed physician who has dedicated much of his life to enhancing the quality of life of people with MND through his practice, writing and teaching, has generously agreed to his name being associated with this award.
+The award is open to individuals, groups, and organisations that make a positive contribution, improvement, or innovation in MND support or care.
+Dr David Oliver, an internationally acclaimed physician who has dedicated much of his life to enhancing the quality of life of people with MND through his practice, writing, and teaching, has generously agreed to his name being associated with this award.

 Nominations for the 2023 David Oliver Beacon Award are now open.

 Recognising and honouring an individual, group, or organisation that makes a positive contribution to providing services, care or innovation in the management and support of people living with motor neurone disease in Aotearoa New Zealand.

 In 500 words or less, explain how your nominee has made a positive contribution, improvement, or innovation in motor neurone disease support or care.